rugbyprof/5373-Swift-Programming/test-02-solution.md

 ***Solution:***
 ```
+/*
+Swift’s Array types are implemented as structures.
+This means that arrays are copied when they are assigned to a new constant or variable, or when they are passed to a function or method.
+*/
 ["a", "b", "c"]
 ["a", "b", "x"]

+/*
+Swift structs are implemented as a "value" type, and are copied when assigned to a new variable or constant.
+Classes on the other hand are reference types, and when copied to another variable or constant both instances point to the same memory location.
+*/
 a.data = 42 b.data = -1
 m.data = 42 n.data = 42
 ```